top of page

 Indiana-Specific Insurance Requirements for Warehouse Businesses

-Workers’ Compensation Requirements in Indiana
+Workers’ Compensation Laws in Indiana

-Fire and Safety Regulations
+OSHA and Safety Requirements

-• $1 million per occurrence in general liability
+• $1 million general liability limits

-• Workers’ compensation meeting Indiana statutory limits
+• Workers’ compensation coverage

 • Warehouse legal liability for stored goods